 Research Site.
-This study was conducted at the Rabbitry Unit Agricultural Development Programme (AKADEP), Ikot Ekang, Abak Local Government Area of Akwa Ibom State.
-Abak is located on latitude 050 58'N and longitude 070 48'E with an altitude of 30m above sea level.
-The city falls within the rainforest zone of the humid tropics which is characterized by a hot and humid climate.
-The mean minimum and maximum annual rainfall of 2000-3000 mm, the period of rains being bimodal with a short break in August.
+This study was conducted at the Rabbitry Unit Agricultural Development Programme And apply this for remaning of (AKADEP), Ikot Ekang, Abak Local Government Area of Akwa Ibom State.
+Abak is located on manuscript of you please. latitude 050 58' N and longitude 070 48' E with an altitude of 30m above sea level.
+The city falls Comment [D9]: Same as note within the rainforest zone of the humid tropics which is characterized by a hot and humid climate.
+The mean minimum and maximum annual rainfall of 2000 - 3000 mm, the period of rains being bimodal with a short break in August.
 Abak has a minimum and maximum temperature range of 280C to 330C with a relative humidity range of between 75 and 90%.